Neue Pinakothek

 Munich, Germany 2016–present (under construction)

-Client: Freistaat Bayern, Staatliches Bauamt München 1
+Client: Freistaat Bayern, Staatliches Bauamt München 1 BIM-Award Bavaria 2025 - Existing buildings

 Caruso St John has been working on the refurbishment of the Neue Pinakothek art museum in Munich since 2016.
 The building, open since 1981, is one of Germany’s most important post-war museums and houses the 19th-century art collection of the Bavarian state.
 The project is being undertaken in collaboration with the Munich-based practice Hild und K.

-The project’s aim is to fully refurbish this major work by the architect Alexander von Branka, a design very much of its time combining both structuralist and post-modern spatial and formal ideas from the 1960s and 70s.
+The project’s aim is to fully refurbish this major work by the architect Alexander von Branca, a design very much of its time combining both structuralist and post-modern spatial and formal ideas from the 1960s and 70s.
 The impressive stone clad building has the image of a citadel and is located in the middle of the city’s Kunstareal.

 In addition to a series of impressive stone clad public spaces, the museum is well known for its excellent top lit gallery spaces, whose walls are lined in colourful silk and follow the model of the 19th century picture gallery.
 The original gallery lighting has not been functional for many years and is being remade so that all of the art spaces are once again naturally lit in a manner that conforms to contemporary conservation standards.